Kequc/kequtest/readme.md

 });
 ```

-To stop mocking use `util.mock.stop(target)` or `util.mock.stopAll()`.
+`util.mock.stop`

+Target to stop mocking.
 Mocks are automatically stopped at the end of the current block.

+`util.mock.stopAll`

+Stops all module mocking.

 ## Uncache

+`util.uncache`

-Clear a module from cache using `util.uncache(target)` this will cause it to reload the next time it's required.
+Clear a module from cache at the given target, this will cause it to be loaded again the next time.

 ## Eslint